IBM/cp4i-deployment-samples/DrivewayDentDeletion/readme.md

   pipeline.
 - Build tasks: Each of these tasks builds an images and pushes it to the cluster's local OpenShift Image Registry.
 The latest dockerfile and related files (bar files) are pulled from the forked git repo.
 - Deploy to dev tasks: Each of these tasks invokes helm to deploy/upgrade the deployments using the newly built image.
-- Await dev rollout: Waits for the deployments to complete rolling out so the new images are running on all replicas.
-Note that for this stage to complete the liveness probe for the newly deployed images has passed.
-- Test dev: Runs a rudimentary test to ensure the new deployments are working.